Sandown

+Sandown is a seaside resort and civil parish on the south-east coast of the Isle of Wight, England.
+The neighbouring resort of Shanklin and the settlement of Lake are sited just to the south of the town.
+Sandown has a population of 11,654 according to the 2021 Census, and the three Sandown Bay settlements form a built-up area of more than 20,000 inhabitants.
+Sandown is the Bay's northernmost town, with its easily accessible, sandy beaches running continuously from the cliffs below Battery Gardens in the south to Yaverland in the north.

 History

 There is some evidence for a pre-Roman settlement in the area.
 During the Roman period, it was a site of salt production.

+The name Sandown derives from the Old English sandhām meaning 'sandy village' or possibly from sandhamm meaning 'sandy hemmed-in land'.

 Before the 19th century, Sandown was on the map chiefly for its military significance, with the Bay's beaches feared to offer easy landing spots for invaders from the Continent.